AvtoNemsadze/TaskManagement-old/README.md

  <strong>Token</strong> <br />
   • POST /api/Token/refresh-token: Generate a new access token using a valid refresh token.<br />
-  • POST /api/Token/revoke-token: Revoke a refresh token.
+  • POST /api/Token/revoke-token: Revoke a refresh token (when a user logs out).

   <strong>User</strong> <br />
   • GET /api/user: Retrieve a list of all users. <br />